STRIDES/NIHCloudLabAWS/tutorials/README.md

 - AWS has a nice intro to Machine Learning in a SageMaker notebook that predicts breast cancer from features extracted from image data, which walks you through both image analysis and some of the ML functionality of SageMaker, the notebook is found [here](https://github.com/aws/amazon-sagemaker-examples/blob/main/introduction_to_applying_machine_learning/breast_cancer_prediction/Breast%20Cancer%20Prediction.ipynb).
 - You can also view this [AWS blog](https://aws.amazon.com/blogs/machine-learning/annotate-dicom-images-and-build-an-ml-model-using-the-monai-framework-on-amazon-sagemaker/) on how to annotate DICOM images and build a custom AI model with the data.
 - You can learn to deidentify medical images following this AWS [tutorial](https://aws.amazon.com/blogs/machine-learning/de-identify-medical-images-with-the-help-of-amazon-comprehend-medical-and-amazon-rekognition/).
-- Download NVIDIA's example [Medical Imaging Notebook](https://developer.nvidia.com/run-jupyter-notebooks).
-Note that there are other interesting notebooks on that site.
-Remember to shut down any GPU instances after use so as to not exhaust your cloud lab budget.
-Again, you may need to request the lifting of a [service quota](/docs/service_quotas.md) on the GPU machine.

 ## **RNAseq** <a name="RNA"></a>
 RNAseq is a technique for quantifying gene levels of gene expression across the genome.